-Do you understand that your work as an entrepreneur is never done?
+Above all, realize that your work as an entrepreneur is never finished.
 You will be constantly working.
-When you do what you enjoy, that is anything but bad!
+When you do what you love, it's anything but bad!

 At Holland Startup, first-time entrepreneurs realize their entrepreneurial ambitions.
 We guide, coach and finance young entrepreneurs to turn ideas into successful startups.

 We enable aspiring entrepreneurs to build a SAAS software company Will you join us?